ironhack-labs/lab-angular-access-control/readme.md

 ### Iteration 1: Service creation

-First of all, we are going to create an Angular Service to keep our access log.
-We will use an Array of objects to do that.
+First of all, we are going to create an Angular service to keep our access log.
+We will use an array of objects to do that.
 In this array, each object will store the following information:

 - `person`, a string indicating who is accessing the locker room.
 - `message`, a string to indicate what they are doing in the locker room.